 Under C.R.S.
 18-4-302, someone commits aggravated robbery when they perform a robbery AND:

-- utilize a weapon with intent to kill, maim, or wound the person being robbed
+- utilize a weapon with intent to kill, maim, or wound the person being robbed,

-- knowingly wound or strike someone with a deadly weapon
+- knowingly wound or strike someone with a deadly weapon,

-- uses threats, force, or intimidation with a deadly weapon and knowingly places someone in fear of death or bodily injury
+- uses threats, force, or intimidation with a deadly weapon and knowingly places someone in fear of death or bodily injury,

 The key element in aggravated robbery vs. robbery is the use or threat of a deadly weapon.
 This can include any firearm (loaded or unloaded), knife, bludgeon, weapon, device, instrument, material, or substance that is capable of seriously injuring or killing another person.
-The deadly weapon itself doesn't even need to present for an aggravated robbery charge to result.
+The deadly weapon itself doesn't even need to be present for an aggravated robbery charge to result.
 Consequently, simply hinting that you possess a weapon or utilizing an item that looks like one is enough to commit the offense.